armadaproject/armada/cmd/regatta/README.md

 # Writing a scenario file

-See `cmd/regatta/config/multi-cluster.example.yaml`, `fakeexecutor.example.yaml`, and `ramp-up.example.yaml` for the full format.
+See `cmd/regatta/config/two-cluster.example.yaml`, `fakeexecutor.example.yaml`, and `ramp-up.example.yaml` for the full format.

 - Node profiles (`cmd/regatta/config/node-profiles/*.yaml`) describe the shape of a single simulated node — allocatable resources, labels, taints — and are shared between both target types so a hardware shape only needs to be described once.
 A top-level `nodeGroups` entry names a set of `(nodeProfile, count)` members; an `executionTargets[]` entry installs the named groups it lists, or every group if it lists none.
 - Job specs (`cmd/regatta/config/job-specs/*.yaml`) are plain pod specs — no queue, no count. `load.jobs` references them by path with a count per reference; `load.queue`/`load.jobSetId` apply to the whole submission batch.
 - `executionTargets[].name` is optional; unset targets get an auto-generated name (`cluster-0`, `fake-executor-1`, ...) counted per type in file order.
 Names must be unique and are used to namespace per-target resources (kwok controller container/kubeconfig, fake-executor ports).
 - `cluster.evaluateReadiness` controls whether a canary job is submitted to confirm the fake nodes are actually schedulable before load is submitted.
 Defaults to `true` when `cluster.name` is set (a kind-provisioned target, environment known/controlled, the probe is cheap and meaningful) and `false` otherwise (an externally-provided cluster is assumed already schedulable rather than probed).
 Set it explicitly to override either default.

-# Architecture